semdy/vue-i18n-extract-plugin/README_en.md

 - For projects entirely in English, you should explicitly call `$t("text")` in the source code.
 Because the plugin cannot distinguish between the text to be translated and strings in the code.

 - If `extractFromText` is set to `false`, plain text will not be extracted.
-Only text from `$t()` and ｀Trans｀ component will be extracted, which can improve performance to some extent.
+Only text from `$t()` and `Trans` component will be extracted, which can improve performance to some extent.

 - Text containing dynamic placeholders must explicitly call `$t()`, for example: `$t("{name}的余额为{balance}", {name: '张三', balance: 100})`.